themagicstrings/twooter/report/report.md

 ![deployment-diagram.svg](./images/deployment-diagram.svg)

-From a browser running on any device, you access Twooter by making a web request to the ip of the
+From a browser running on any device, you access Twooter by making a web request with the ip of the Virtual Machine running the Swarm Manager.
+If you don't know the ip you can ask a DNS provider with the url _twooter.hojelse.com_.

+The Swarm manager is a Docker container assigned as manager in the Docker Swarm configuration.
+The swarm manager has a load balancer which routes the web request to one of the three Docker containers each running a Twooter instance from a Docker Image.
+Each Docker container is running on a separate Virtual Machine.
+Each Docker container has been configured with a Docker Volume, a data repository, mounted by the docker container.

+The PostgreSQL database runs in a "Database Cluster" provided by Digital Ocean.
+The primary database is replicated by the secondary database, such that queries can be rerouted, in the event that the primary database is unresponsive.

+Prometheus and Grafana, tools for monitoring, runs on a Virtual Machine exposing a web api on ports 9090 and 3000 respectively.
+Prometheus gathers monitoring data by accessing the normal Swarm Manager IP.
+Grafana is configured with two data sources 1. prometheus, by accessing the web api that it exposes and 2. the PostgreSQL database with a PostgreSQL connection string and normal SQL queries.

 ## Dependencies